Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 Philosophy

-The central idea of Lao Tzu's philosophy was the idea of two principles - Dao and De.
+The central idea of Lao Tzu's philosophy was the idea of two principles - Tao And Dae.

-The word "Dao" in Chinese literally means "the way"; one of the most important categories of Chinese philosophy.
-However, in the Taoist philosophical system, it received a much broader metaphysical content.
-Lao Tzu uses the word "Tao" with particular care, for "Tao" is wordless, nameless, formless and immovable.
-No one, not even Lao Tzu, can define Tao.
+The word "Tao" literally means "way" in Chinese; one of the most important categories of Chinese philosophy.
+However, in the Taoist philosophical system it received a much broader metaphysical content.
+Lao Tzu uses the word "Tao" with special caution, for "Tao" is wordless, nameless, formless and motionless.
+No one, not even Lao Tzu, can define “Tao.”
 He cannot define "Tao" because to know that you do not know (everything) is greatness.
 Not knowing that you don't know (everything) is a disease.
-The word "Tao" is just a sound from Lao Tzu's lips.
+The word "Tao" is just a sound that came out of Lao Tzu's lips.
 He didn't make it up - he just said it at random.
-But when understanding arises, words will disappear - they will no longer be needed.
-"Tao" means not only the way, but also the essence of things and the total being of the universe.
-"Tao" is the universal Law and Absolute.
-The very concept of "Tao" can also be interpreted materialistically: "Tao" is nature, the objective world.
+But when understanding appears, words will disappear - they will no longer be necessary.
+“Tao” means not only the path, but also the essence of things and the total existence of the universe.
+“Tao” is the universal Law and the Absolute.
+The very concept of “Tao” can also be interpreted materialistically: “Tao” is nature, the objective world.

-One of the most difficult in the Chinese tradition is the concept of "De".
-On the one hand, “De” is what feeds “Tao”, makes it possible ( option from the opposite: "Tao" feeds "De", "Tao" - unlimited, "De" - defined).
-This is a kind of universal force, the principle by which the "Tao" - as the way of things, can take place.
-It is also the method by which one can practice and conform to the Tao.
+One of the most complex concepts in the Chinese tradition is the concept of “De”.
+On the one hand, “De” is what feeds “Tao” and makes it possible ( option from the opposite: “Tao” nourishes “Te”, “Tao” is limitless, “Te” is defined).
+This is a kind of universal force, a principle with the help of which “Tao” - as the way of things - can take place.
+It is also a method by which one can practice and conform to the “Tao.”
 “De” is a principle, a way of being.
-This is the possibility of the correct accumulation of "vital energy" - Qi.
-"De" - the art of properly disposing of "vital energy", correct behavior.
-But "De" is not morality in the narrow sense.
-"De" goes beyond common sense, prompting a person to release the life force from the fetters of everyday life.
-The Taoist doctrine of Wu-wei, inaction, is close to the concept of "De".
+This is also the possibility of proper accumulation of “vital energy” - Qi.
+“De” is the art of correctly using “vital energy”, correct behavior.
+But “De” is not morality in the narrow sense.
+“De” goes beyond common sense, encouraging a person to release life force from the shackles of everyday life.
+Close to the concept of “De” is the Taoist teaching about Wu-wei, non-action.

 but it comes from Tao.